tonysamperi/ts-luxon/projects/app/src/docs/docs/home.md

-## TS-Luxon
+## TSLuxon

-TS-Luxon is a library for dealing with dates and times in TypeScript.
+TSLuxon is a library for dealing with dates and times in TypeScript.
+And yes, it will work in your JavaScript projects as well! 😁

 ```js
 DateTime.now().setZone('America/New_York').minus({weeks:1}).endOf('day').toISO();